hkniberg/ainutshell/1-main/140-prompt-engineering.md

 The biggest limitation is not the AI model, but the quality of your prompts - and hence your prompt engineering skill.
 I keep seeing this.
 Whenever I get a bad or mediocre result from an AI, it almost always turns out to be because of a badly phrased prompt, or lack of context.
 When I fix the prompt, the results improve dramatically.

-I've experienced situations where I'm sitting next a colleague, both of us are working on similar things and using AI assistance, and he keeps getting mediocre results while I keep getting really good results.
+I've experienced situations where I'm sitting next to a colleague, both of us are working on similar things and using AI assistance, and he keeps getting mediocre results while I keep getting really good results.
 At first glance you'd think that I was using a better model, but in fact I was just more experienced with prompt engineering, and better at providing a clear prompt with the right context.

 ## How to learn Prompt Engineering